 South Florida is facing the flooding of 9 billion dollars of real estate in less than 15 years.
 The latest NOAA Report states South Florida's streets will flood every year by 2070.
 One out of every eight homes in Florida will be underwater by 2100, a loss of $413 billion dollars.
 Hurricanes and flooding get media attention in the moment, but shortly afterward, it's business as usual.
 The largest obstacle is the one our politicians haven't wanted to face, and our scientists have struggled with for decades: creating a sense of urgency.
-This failure to act has played itself out in the latest hurricane disaster just off South Florida's Coast this year.
+This failure to act has played itself out in the latest hurricane disasters just off South Florida's Coast this year.

-More than 2.4 million people in the Miami area live less than 4 feet above the high-tide line.
+More than 2.7 million people in the Miami area live less than 4 feet above the high-tide line.
 Flooding is destroying water-front property, but the problem is far bigger than that.
-Many of its' 90,000 septic tanks are already malfunctioning, tainting our beaches and our fresh water supply.
+Many of its 90,000 septic tanks are already malfunctioning, tainting our beaches and our fresh water supply.
 With every storm, with every heavy rainfall, with every King Tide, South Florida is already experiencing flooding.
 Both science and common sense tell us that with the rise of water, will also come the rise of disease.
 Even the most conservative estimates show that millions of Floridians will soon be forced to move and will become climate change refugees.

 Florida can become the green energy leader for the United States.
 The demand for technological advances required to meet the climate crisis will create an industry to meet it.
 Florida can be the next Silicon Valley of that industry.